The-Gate-Project/Askaria-Quest_ChaosKnight-kit/Askaria/Readmes/readme.English.txt

 INTRODUCTION
 **************

-ASKARIA QUEST- It starts first event at Feldepost Inn of Beregost.
+ASKARIA QUEST- It starts first event at Beregost's Feldepost inn after chapter 6.
 Whenever you go, quest will start.
 Scenarios refer to the Sonori's of Forgotten Saga.
 CHAOSKNIGHT Kit- Added a ChaosKnight Kit.
 And This Kit creates a NPC has ChaosKnight kit, named Jacob.
 Jacob's model refers to Dota in mod of Warcraft3